Vatican open to role for women and married men in Amazon

 The preparatory document, published on Friday, says the resources of the church have been spread too thinly in the region.
 "One of the main points to be heard is the cry of thousands of communities deprived of the Sunday Eucharist for long periods of time," the document says.

-It says the church should not afraid to make "daring proposals."
+It says the church should not be afraid to make "daring proposals."

 The document does not specifically mention the proposal to allow married men to be ordained.
 But at Vatican news conference to launch the report on Friday, Cardinal Lorenzo Baldisseri was asked about the suggestion that older married men could become priests.
 "The Church is not static ... there is possibility of movement," he said, according to Reuters.